What Is a 401k? (Understanding 401K)

 What is a 401k plan’s eligibility requirement?
 An employer can impose a waiting period on a new employee before allowing him/her to open a 401k plan.
 On top of that, they may implement a longer wait period before they start matching contributions.

-In the unfortunate circumstance you have to file for bankruptcy, your 401k plan is exempt from creditors.
+In the unfortunate circumstance that you have to file for bankruptcy, your 401k plan is exempt from creditors.
 While bankruptcy is a situation you would hopefully never be found in, the protected status of your 401k can provide some peace of mind.

 All-in-One Change Management Tools